WPManageNinja/mollie-for-paymattic/README.md

 - addTransactionUrl
 - choosePaymentMethod (wiil select this payment  method if selected by user)
 - makeFormPayment (start payment process by triggering handleredirect)
-- getSuccessURL (return the desired success url where use need to be redirect after successful transaction)
+- getSuccessURL (return the success url we get form formConfirmationsettings where we nned to redirect the user after successful transaction)
 - handleRedirect (take user to the payment gateway page with all necessary arguments ex: stripe checkout page)
 - handlePaid (checks if it paid or not)
 - handleRefund (handaling the refund here)